Jenga

 Jenga is a game of physical skill created by British board game designer and author Leslie Scott and marketed by Hasbro.
+The name comes from the Swahili word "kujenga" which means 'to build or construct'.
 Players take turns removing one block at a time from a tower constructed of 54 blocks.
 Each block removed is then placed on top of the tower, creating a progressively more unstable structure.
+The game ends when the tower falls over.